Writeups.org (WORG for short) is the content archive of the DC Heroes online community now working from Groups.io.

 Among other ancient bits of design, the thing at the bottom is a web ring.
 That’s what we did before powerful search engines.
 Web sites about a same theme linked toward each other, and readers could discover new sites this way.
 This made finding content much easier.

 The content existed on a personal homepage – that was before social media, and the idea of “blogs” was still recent (1998, give or take).
 Its URL was http://perso.club-internet.fr/dc_hero.

 It’s still here on the Wayback Machine .
 But nigh useless since the cgi-bin couldn’t be saved.

 The site launched with 200 profiles, which was totally huge.

 This homepage is from June, 2002.
 The content is now in a SQL database and the writeups.org domain had been created.
 These were two critical technical advances.

-It’s here on the Wayback Machine though again I don’t think you can do much with their save.
+It’s here on the Wayback Machine .
+Though again I don’t think you can do much with their save.

-As you can see there are almost 900 profiles at that point, which was totally huge.
+As you can see there are almost 850 profiles at that point, which was totally huge.

 Some painstaking design improvements, but at this point the site is clearly looking low-tech compared to corporate sites.
 Having the blue bars fade out was the zenith of my graphic design skills.

 As you can see the headcount is above 2,300, which was totally huge.